Fransaskois: 20th century

 The early 20th century saw efforts to curtail French language education, in an effort to assimilate the francophone minority with the anglophone majority.
-In 1916, several provincial organizations like the Saskatchewan Grain Growers, the Saskatchewan School Trustees’ Association, the Saskatchewan Association of Rural Municipalities resolved to forbid the use of foreign languages in Saskatchewan's schools.
+In 1916, several provincial organizations like the Saskatchewan Grain Growers, the Saskatchewan School Trustees’ Association and the Saskatchewan Association of Rural Municipalities resolved to forbid the use of foreign languages in Saskatchewan's schools.
 Premier William Martin drafted an amendment to Section 177 of the School Act which limited French instruction to one hour a day.
 In response to the loss of the right to teach French in a public school in 1918, Franco-Catholic school trustees formed the Association des commissaries d’écoles franco-canadiens (ACEFC).
 In 1918, Monsignor Mathieu Regina opened College Mathieu in Gravelbourg, a private institution that offered classical education in French.
 College Mathieu remained the only option for a French education in Saskatchewan for the next 75 years.
 It remained in operation as Western Canada's only private French language secondary school until 2003, when it was absorbed by the province's public francophone school system and renamed L'école Secondaire Collège Mathieu.

 In 1982, Section 23 of the Canadian Charter of Rights and Freedoms guaranteed minority education rights.
 The establishment of the Charter led to the Fransaskois community pushing for further linguistic rights through the judiciary.
 In 1988, the Supreme Court of Canada ruled in R v Mercure that the North-West Territories Act still applied to its succeeding provinces (Alberta and Saskatchewan), notably Section 110, which affords certain linguistic rights to francophones.
 However, the court also stated in its decision that said provinces were also permitted to legislate on matters of official languages, resulting in the passage of the Languages Act in Alberta, and The Language Act in Saskatchewan.
 Although both laws affirmed the right to use French in the judiciary and legislature, they also revoked many of the privileges accorded to francophones under the North-West Territories Act.
 Another Supreme Court decision (Mahe decision) in 1990 recognized the Fransaskois’ right to control their children’s education.